-A. As a condition of employment, each employee obligates himself or herself to notify his or her appropriate management representative of the arrest for any alleged violation of, or conviction under any criminal drug statute, including but not limited to, offenses described in Chapter 316.193, Chapter 859, and Chapter 893, Fla.
+- A. As a condition of employment, each employee obligates himself or herself to notify his or her appropriate management representative of the arrest for any alleged violation of, or conviction under any criminal drug statute, including but not limited to, offenses described in Chapter 316.193, Chapter 859, and Chapter 893, Fla.
 Stat.
 (1991).
-Except for the more immediate notice required under paragraph (V\)(12) of this program, the employee shall give the required notice within 48 working hours of such event.
-Failure to notify will result in dismissal.

-B. Arrests:

-If an employee is arrested on a charge of commission of a drug-related crime, the City will perform a preliminary investigation of all of the facts and circumstances surrounding the alleged offense, and City officials may utilize the drug-testing procedures in accordance with this program.
-In most cases, the arrest for a drug-related crime, except off-duty alcohol use, will constitute reasonable suspicion of drug use under this program.
-However, information on drug test results shall not be released or used in any criminal proceeding against the employee.
-Information released contrary to this section shall be inadmissible as evidence in any such criminal proceeding.
-In conducting its own investigation the City shall use the following procedures:

-- During the preliminary investigation, an employee may be placed on leave with pay, if applicable, or removed from his/hersafety sensitive or "special risk" assignments/positions. - 4.2.
-After the preliminary investigation is completed, but in no event later than 15 days after the employee's department headPolice Chief/Designee learns of the arrest, normal personnel procedures shall be implemented.
+Except for the more immediate notice required under paragraph V.I. of this program, the employee shall give the required notice within 48 working hours of such event.
+Failure to notify will result in dismissal. - B. Arrests: - If an employee is arrested on a charge of commission of a drug-related 23 crime, the City will perform a preliminary investigation of all of the facts and 24 circumstances surrounding the alleged offense, and City officials may utilize 25 the drug-testing procedures in accordance with this program.
+In most 26 cases, the arrest for a drug-related crime, except off-duty alcohol use, will 27 constitute reasonable suspicion of drug use under this program.
+However, 28 information on drug test results shall not be released or used in any criminal 29 proceeding against the employee.
+Information released contrary to this 30 section shall be inadmissible as evidence in any such criminal proceeding.
+31 In conducting its own investigation the City shall use the following 32 33 procedures: - 1.
+During the preliminary investigation, an employee may be placed on leave with pay, if applicable, or removed from his/her assignment/position. - After the preliminary investigation is completed, but in no event later than 15 days after the Police Chief/Designee learns of the arrest, normal personnel procedures shall be implemented. - 40 41

-XIII.
-CONFIDENTIALITY
+- 42 XIII.
+CONFIDENTIALITY - 43